Clearing Up Misconceptions about Spray Foam Insulation

 If you’re worried about your existing home, while this rarely happens, the fix is actually pretty easy.

-“Turning on a bathroom fan or kitchen hood once daily will exchange the air in your house, so you have fresh air coming in,” said Bruce Vaydik, estimator at RetroFoam of Michigan.
+“Turning on a bathroom fan or kitchen hood once daily will exchange the air in your house, so you have fresh air coming in,” said Bruce Vaydik, project manager at RetroFoam of Michigan.

 Misconception: Foam Insulation Can Completely Soundproof a Room